Bad Kreuznach: Weimar Republic and Third Reich

 After the First World War, French troops occupied the Rhineland and along with it, Kreuznach, whose great hotels were thereafter mostly abandoned.
 In 1924, Kreuznach was granted the designation Bad, literally "Bath", which is conferred on places that can be regarded as health resorts.
 Since this time, the town has been known as Bad Kreuznach.
 After Adolf Hitler and the Nazis seized power in 1933, some, among them the trade unionist Hugo Salzmann, organised resistance to National Socialism.
-Despite imprisonment, Salzmann survived the Third Reich, and after 1945 sat on town council for the Communist Party of Germany (KPD).
-The Jews who were still left in the district after the Second World War broke out were on the district leadership's orders taken in 1942 to the former Kolpinghaus, whence, on 27 July, they were deported to Theresienstadt.
+Despite imprisonment, Salzmann survived the Third Reich, and after 1945 sat on the town council for the Communist Party of Germany (KPD).
+The Jews who were still left in the district after the Second World War broke out were on the district leadership's orders, taken in 1942 to the former Kolpinghaus, whence, on 27 July, they were deported to Theresienstadt.
 Bad Kreuznach, whose spa facilities and remaining hotels once again, from 1939 to 1940, became the seat of the Army High Command, was time and again targeted by Allied air raids because of the Wehrmacht barracks on Bosenheimer Straße, Alzeyer Straße and Franziska-Puricelli-Straße as well as the strategically important Berlin-Paris railway line, which then led through the town.
 The last Stadtkommandant (town commander), Lieutenant Colonel Johann Kaup (d.
-1945), kept Bad Kreuznach from even greater destruction when he offered advancing American troops no resistance, and yielded the town to them on 16 March 1945 with barely any fighting.
+1945), kept Bad Kreuznach from even greater destruction when he offered advancing American troops no resistance and yielded the town to them on 16 March 1945 with barely any fighting.
 Shortly before this, German troops had blown up yet another part of the old bridge across the Nahe, thus also destroying residential buildings near the bridge ends.